ENTP Swashbuckler and adventurer and explorer

 ENTP

-• As an ENTP, your entire cognition revolves around your unique combination of these cognitive variables: the EP Scope focusing on people and their motives, and the NT Objective seeking the use of things as they could be.
+• As an ENTP, your entire cognition revolves around your unique combination of these cognitive variables: the EP Scope focuses on people and their motives, and the NT Objective seeks the use of things as they could be.

 • As the ENTP Swashbuckler, perhaps nothing is more important to you than seeing, understanding, and adapting your own self in order to become the larger-than-life person you want to be.
 Cognitively, you focus on the potential use (NT) that people (EP) can have, most especially yourself.
 This causes you to think of everything in terms of how it applies to particular, real people you know, rather than to theoretical people as a trend.
 What matters most to you, deep down, is observing people and their motivations in order to understand them, derive the most benefit from them, and help yourself and others become everything you want to be as a person.